Algorithm Design: A Fairness-Accuracy Frontier

 Relative to group-balance, strict group-balance rules out covariate vectors $X$ for which $r_X = b_X = f_{X}$.

 \begin{proposition} Suppose $r_X,b_X \in H$.
-Then, excluding $G$ over $X$ uniformly worsens the frontier if and only if $X$ is strictly group-balanced.\footnote{ The assumption $r_X, b_X \in H$ makes the above result easier to state as an if-and-only-if condition.
+Then $\mathcal{F}^*_{X,G} >_{FA} \mathcal{F}^*_X$ if and only if $X$ is strictly group-balanced.\footnote{ The assumption $r_X, b_X \in H$ makes the above result easier to state as an if-and-only-if condition.
 But it follows from our proof of Proposition \ref{prop:ExcludeG} that even when this assumption fails, strict group-balance is a sufficient condition for the frontier to uniformly worsen when excluding $G$.} \end{proposition}

-To show this result, we first demonstrate that the minimal (and maximal) feasible error for both groups is the same given $X$ and given $(X,G)$.
-Geometrically, this means that the feasible set given $(X,G)$ is the smallest rectangle containing the feasible set given $X$.
-When $X$ is group-balanced, then $\mathcal{F}^{*}_{X}$ is characterized by Part (a) of Theorem \ref{thm:FullDesignPareto} while $\mathcal{F}^{*}_{X,G}$ is characterized by Proposition \ref{prop:XRevealsG} (using the equivalence in Proposition \ref{thm:FullVersusBayes} for both cases).
-As depicted in Panel (a) of Figure \ref{fig:UI_ExcludeG}, the fairness-accuracy frontier given $X$ does not intersect with the frontier given $(X, G)$, so every point on the frontier given $X$ is FA-dominated by a point on the frontier given $(X,G)$.
-On the other hand, when $X$ is group-skewed, the two frontiers necessarily overlap as depicted in Panel (b).